gregburton/rails_assignments/README.md

 rails_assignments
 =================

-Assignments for the Rails course at The Iron Yard's Durham Campus
+Assignments for the Rails Engineering course at The Iron Yard's Durham Campus (Cohort 3, Early 2015)